AnannyaDeveloper404/WordPress_Project/README.md

   <?php echo site_url('blog') ?>
   ```

-- Blog renders the index.php as its main page
+- Blog renders the index.php as its main page and its archives such as **CATEGORY** or **AUTHOR** page will look for separate concerned page called archive.php
+  - For category ,You can get category `Posts` > `Categories`
+  - For Author,Wordpress usually takes the publicly available ,which is stored in USer

 For rendering posts in their respective page,Wordpress will find single.php to render the post.